Don’t Miss the Opening of Unity Park!

 About Our Mural

 A selection panel organized by the City of Richmond and the Friends of the Richmond Greenway (FORG) selected my mural design for one of the very long walls at the entrance of this 5 million dollar park.
 I was one of two lead artists awarded a contract to complete this project.
-Our mural, Richmond Dances and Grows, shows residents of all ages and cultural groups gardening and greening the Lillie Mae Jones Greenway.
-Two other women artists, Regina Gilligan and Lauren Ari are part of our team.
+Our mural, Richmond Dances and Grows, shows residents of all ages and cultural groups gardening and greening the Lillie Mae Jones Trail at the Richmond Greenway.
+Two other women artists, Regina Gilligan and Lauren Ari assisted me.

 About Unity Park